mikhailshilkov/azure-serverless-workshop/05-frontend/README.md

 Here is what happens in this snippet:

-1. You list the files inside the `wwwroot-noauth` folder and iterate through them with a `for` loop.
+1. You list the files inside the `droneapp-noauth` folder and iterate through them with a `for` loop.
 2. You extract the file `name` from the path.
 3. You determine the `contentType` of the file.
 4. You load the file contents to `rawText`.